Unleash the brain's infinite potential

 - a technological approach integrating neuroscience and personalised data analysis using artificial intelligence (AI)

-- the desire to develop our innovative technologies in France
+- our commitment to developing our technologies in France

-We are developing technology that enables healthcare practitioners (orthopaedic surgeons, sports doctors, physiotherapists, osteopaths) to detect motor impairments in a standardised manner before and after surgery.
+We are develop technologies that enable healthcare practitioners (orthopaedic surgeons, sports doctors, physiotherapists, osteopaths) to detect neuromotor alterations in a standardised way before and after surgery.

-Early identification of this phenomenon makes it possible to propose an appropriate treatment protocol.
+Early identification makes possible to propose an appropriate treatment protocol.

-We are developing a solution for treating neuromotor disorders (musculoskeletal disorders, neurology, urology, TMJ) by combining motor imaging with low-frequency sound therapy.
+We develop a solution to solve neuromotor disorders (musculoskeletal disorders, neurology, urology, TMJ) by combining motor imagery with low-frequency sounds.

 Based on the principles of Allyane Therapy, this software solution supports practitioners throughout their sessions, ensuring effective, reproducible and sustainable care thanks to patient monitoring.

-We develop software that enables healthcare practitioners to track their patients’ progress and attendance in order to maximise the results of the session.
+We develop software solutions that enables healthcare practitioners to track their patients’ progress and adherence in order to maximise the results of the treatment.

 Cyrille FLEURY

-Cyrille has held executive positions in publicly traded companies and chaired the Menix Group, a French mid-sized company.
-Passionate about innovation, he has deployed digital solutions in the fields of orthopaedic and dental surgery in France and internationally.
+Cyrille has held executive positions in publicly traded companies and served as chairman of the Menix Group.
+Passionate about innovation, he has implemented digital solutions in orthopaedic and dental surgery both in France and internationally.

 Cyrille sits on the boards of healthcare companies and on the SNITEM board of directors.